vivid-arch/laravel-docs/source/docs/foundation/features.md

 As the name suggests, Features serve a specific purpose and only one Feature can be executed per request.

-Think of them as the intend of the request.
+Think of them as the intent of the request.
 For example a feature may be creating a post, authorizing a user, fetching a resource, etc...

 Each Feature can only call Jobs and Operations and it should never communicate or invoke other Features.